zhaoak/NOBODYMOVE/ui/windowing.md

 - `windowUid`(num): UID value for this `uiWindow`
 - `contains`(tbl, int-keyed): An ordered list of a `uiWindow`s children. **Do not put the same child in multiple parents!**
+- `navigating`(bool): Indicates whether controller directional inputs should select from window's selectable children.
+- `selected`(int): Index of which element in `contains` is currently highlighted.
+Only applicable if `navigating` is true.
 - `scrollable`(bool, default false): Whether the window's contents can be scrolled
 - `currentScrollOffset`(num): How many pixels down the window is currently scrolled